Salt Lake City, Utah Counseling Center

-770 E S Temple St, #200, Salt Lake City, UT 84102Our office in Salt Lake City, UT, provides compassionate counseling services designed to help you achieve better mental health and well-being.
+770 E S Temple St, #200, Salt Lake City, UT 84102Our office in Salt Lake City, Utah provides compassionate counseling services designed to help you achieve better mental health and well-being.

-Our office in Salt Lake City, UT, provides compassionate counseling services designed to help you achieve better mental health and well-being.
+Our office in Salt Lake City, Utah provides compassionate counseling services designed to help you achieve better mental health and well-being.

 At Meadowbrook Counseling, every member of our team, from therapists to administrative staff, is dedicated to supporting you on your journey to wellness.
 We are not just professionals but also compassionate allies who are committed to creating a safe, nurturing environment where healing and transformation can flourish.
 Our expert therapists specialize in various evidence-based modalities, ensuring personalized care tailored to your unique needs and goals.
 Join us, and experience the Meadowbrook difference - where empathy, expertise, and empowerment converge for holistic mental wellness.